 It is normal to feel down or under pressure at times, but if these feelings don’t go away quickly, or if you find it hard to cope with the normal stresses of life, it is important to seek help.

 If you feel depressed, stressed, anxious or lonely for whatever reason, you can seek confidential help by:

-If you have a pre-existing mental health condition then read our information on mental health difficulties to find out about the support that is available to you.
+If you have a pre-existing mental health condition, please read our information on mental health difficulties to find out about the support available to you.

-For information on sexual health, contraception and support related to sexual relationships, visit the Student Advice Centre in Leeds University Union or the Leeds Sexual Health or Family Planning Association websites.
+For information on sexual health, contraception and support related to sexual relationships, visit the Help & Support Team in Leeds University Union or the Leeds Sexual Health or Family Planning Association websites.

-For some students drinking with friends is a very important part of their social life and some may drink more than is good for them.
+For some students, drinking with friends is a very important part of their social life and some may drink more than is good for them.
 However, many students just have a few drinks and some choose not to drink alcohol at all.
-You certainly wont be alone if you ask for a non-alcoholic drink, whether you are at a bar, or at someones home.
-All social venues offer a wide range of non-alcoholic drinks so dont be embarrassed to order one.
-There are also lots of venues and events where alcohol is not served.
+You certainly won’t be alone if you ask for a non-alcoholic drink, whether you are at a bar or at someone’s home.
+All social venues offer a wide range of non-alcoholic drinks, so don’t be embarrassed to order one.
+There are also many venues and events where alcohol is not served.

 It is illegal to for anyone under the age of 18 to buy alcohol.
 For more information about the health implications of drinking and laws relating to drinking alcohol, visit the Drink Aware website and the government-run websites Talk to Frank and THINK!